UK leader gambles on tax hike to pay for elder care

 Meanwhile, funding care for the poor who can’t afford it is placing a growing burden on overstretched local authorities.

-Johnson announced a 1.25% increase in the National Insurance payments made by working-age people, saying the move was “responsible, necessary and fair.”
+Johnson announced a 1.25% increase in the National Insurance payments made by working-age people and their employers, saying the move was “responsible, necessary and fair.”

 But it breaks Johnson’s promise in the 2019 election campaign not to hike personal taxes.
 The increase, which takes effect in April, will cost someone paid 21,000 pounds ($27,500) a year about 180 pounds ($248) more on their annual tax bill.
 High-earners paid 67,000 pounds a year ($92,000) will pay more than triple that.

-Tax on income from stock dividends will also rise, in a bid to defuse claims that the burden is falling only on working people.
+Tax on income from stock dividends will also rise by 1.25% in a bid to defuse claims that the burden is falling only on working people.

-Jake Berry, one of a crop of Conservative lawmakers representing northern England seats won from the Labour Party with promises of investment and new jobs, said the proposed plan would help affluent, older voters at the expense of younger, poorer ones.
+Jake Berry, one of a crop of Conservative lawmakers representing northern England who won seats from the Labour Party with promises of investment and new jobs, said the proposed plan would help affluent, older voters at the expense of younger, poorer ones.

 And William Hague, a former Conservative leader, said breaking an election promise would be a “loss of credibility when making future election commitments, a blurring of the distinction between Tory and Labour philosophies, a recruiting cry for fringe parties on the right, and an impression given to the world that the U.K. is heading for higher taxes.”